 “You can’t just open a website and expect people to flood in.
 If you really want to succeed you have to create traffic.”

 Joel Anderson, CEO, Walmart

-Email marketing tools – Email lists are a powerful asset for ecommerce websites to aid in customer acquisition, lead nurturing and repeat purchasing.
+Email lists are a powerful asset for eCommerce websites to aid in customer acquisition, lead nurturing and repeat purchasing.

-Tight back end ecommerce integration for order processing
+8. Tight back end eCommerce integration for order processing

 Keeping track of orders manually and forwarding them to the distributors for fulfilment will not only get overwhelming once your business grows, but it also takes away from the entire purpose of automating business processes.

-Look for an ecommerce platform that has integrations with distributors.
-This allows you to automate the entire order processing.
-Orders on your ecommerce store will automatically get sent to distributors of your choice based on the rules set by you.
+Orders on your eCommerce store will automatically get sent to distributors of your choice based on the rules set by you.
 The distributor can then ship the order directly to the customer.

 This cuts down delivery times and eliminates room for error.
 It also gives you the freedom to be away from your business for a while.

 All shipping couriers base shipping rates on a variety of factors including:

 - Package weight